 In most superhero universes, a kind of balance applies, in that while superheroes rarely lose, villains keep coming back (or are replaced by new ones.)
 One would think that villains would just ally to bring down the heroes with sheer numbers, but this rarely works because villains can't trust each other for long, while heroes can.

-Another explanation for Galactus (which may have been retconned away by now) explains that when the current universe ends, he will jumpstart the next Big Bang which will begin the next universe.
-So his existence is justified, though it's cold comfort to anyone whose planet he eats.
+When the current universe ends, he will jumpstart the next Big Bang which will begin the next universe.

-In the DC comics Universe, The Lords of Order and the Lords of Chaos fight an eternal war, with the winning side decided by repeating cycles.
-They use most of the magic-using heroes and villains as their pawns, and most people believed that Order was good and Chaos was evil, until both sides showed their True Colors.
-(Actually Chaos was overall pretty dangerous while Order was uncaring, making the DCU a Crapsack World.)
+The Lords of Order and the Lords of Chaos fight an eternal war, with the winning side decided by repeating cycles.
+They used most of the magic-using heroes and villains as their pawns, and most people believed that Order was good and Chaos was evil, until both sides showed their True Colors.
+(Chaos was overall pretty dangerous while Order was uncaring, making the DCU a Crapsack World.)

-Subverted in a storyline in The Spectre: the godlike ghost had almost lost faith in humanity because of the manipulations of his Evil Counterpart Azmodus, and almost seemed ready to fall under his sway.
-Then Spectre's friend, a preacher, told him to find out the truth by himself by looking into the collective souls of humanity.
+The godlike ghost had almost lost faith in humanity because of the manipulations of his Evil Counterpart Azmodus, and was ready to fall under his sway.
+Then Spectre's friend, a preacher, told him to find out the truth for himself by looking into the collective souls of humanity.
 Even his other allies feared that this would only confirm the accusations... but The Spectre found that there was more light (good) than darkness (evil) in the human race- MUCH more.
 Cue Heroic Resolve and demonic asskicking.
 A Crowning Moment Of Awesome for the series.

-Speaking about the Spectre, he once tried taking out Darkseid.
-Well, it was successful, he he killed Darkseid dead.
-Only for the latter to rise in a skeletal form and begin reforming, stating that he couldn't be killed by the Spectre in this manner because he was a necessary evil in this universe.
+He once tried taking out Darkseid, only for the latter to rise in a skeletal form and begin reforming, stating that he couldn't be killed by the Spectre in this manner because he was a necessary evil in this universe.

 In BetrayalHarry received three innate Animagus forms shortly after the final battle.
 One of them, a catlike creature called a Night Stalker, was assigned to act as a "balancer" between light and dark, which in practice meant that he was driven to subdue or kill people or beings who attempted to kill others.
 When Daphne Greengrass asked what would've happened had there been too much light in the world he replied that in that case, they would've been faced with an evil version of him which was driven to "bring the light down to a manageable level."